We are often in the habit of writing chemical reactions with a single arrow, like this:

 The equilibrium constant expression is:

+where PCO is the partial pressure of CO, and so on.
 We'll work with an ICE table again.
 It starts with what is known about the initial concentrations – before equilibrium is established.

 The balanced decomposition equation tells us that for every mole of COCl2 that decomposes, we gain 1 mole of Cl2 and 1 mole of CO, so the rest of the table is: